Chasmyr/projet-12/README.md

 npm start
 ```

-Go to /utilisateur/12 or /utilisateur/18 to see the dashboard
+Then go to /utilisateur/12 or /utilisateur/18 to see the dashboard

 ## 2 - Back End